 A bowel obstruction is associated with symptoms of constipation, severe cramps, abdominal distention, and vomiting, as well as the passage of mucus.
 A bowel obstruction could be caused by one of many conditions such as impacted stool, adhesions (scar tissue), a hernia, gallstones, a tumor, or swallowing a non-food item.
 Obstructions are typically treated in the hospital, with surgery to remove the blockage being necessary in some cases.

-The passage of mucus in the stool in the setting of IBS or ulcerative colitis is not necessarily a cause for alarm, because it can be a sign of those conditions, but it should still be mentioned to a physician at the next office visit.
+The passage of mucus in the stool in the setting of IBS or ulcerative colitis is not necessarily a cause for alarm, because it can be a sign of those conditions.
+However, passing mucus in the stool, especially if it is a new symptom, should still be mentioned to a physician at the next office visit.
 Mucus without an underlying cause, such as one of the pre-existing conditions mentioned above, is a change in bowel habits and should be reported to a physician immediately.